PiggyAwesome/useless/README.md

-Yo mamma is so fat people called her a wild hog
+Yo mamma so fat she don't fit in this joke